 History of the Norwegian Elkhound

-As its name suggests, the Norwegian Elkhound has their roots in Norway and Scandinavia.
+As its name suggests, the Norwegian Elkhound has its roots in Norway and Scandinavia.
 This is an ancient breed, with skeletal remains dating back to at least 4,000 to 5,000 B.C.
 This breed was a true all-purpose dog: They guarded farms, herded flocks, and hunted elk and other large animals.
 While Elkhounds don’t exactly look like the sleek, droopy-eared hounds of the south, they’re excellent scent trailing dogs.
+Their main skill as a working dog is as a scent-hound.

 Modern Norwegian Elkhounds still require a lot of activity and exercise.
 Thanks to their diverse history, this breed does well at many different sports and activities, from hiking to agility to herding trials.
-They are certainly not couch potatoes.
+They are certainly not couch potatoes!
+If you're looking for a big, cuddly pillow, this breed isn't right for you.
+They need plenty of exercise, which can be tricky in warmer climates.

 Do Norwegian Elkhounds Shed a Lot?